Common Myths and Concerns

 Reality: Hoping, wishing or even needing to win money has absolutely no influence on the outcome of a game of chance.

-Concerns of negative outcomes may prevent approaching a loved one, or friend suspected of having a gambling problem; common concerns are listed below:
+Concerns of negative outcomes may prevent approaching a loved one or friend suspected of having a problem concerning gambling.
+Common concerns are listed below:

 I'm worried that if I talk to my friend or family member about their gambling, they'll be offended.